 Did someone drop you off at the airport?
 If he or she is a very good friend (or someone who owes you a favor), give that person a call and ask him or her to turn the car around.
 Promise to bring your helpful friend a souvenir from your trip.

 A second option is to mail the item yourself.
 We recommend using major international shipping companies like UPS and FedEx as opposed to a local post office because overseas postal services (especially in developing areas) may be unreliable.
-Check out the major international shipping companies' websites before you leave to see if there's a location near where you will be traveling; if so, write down the address and phone number and stick it in your wallet.
-Also look up restrictions, shipping costs and shipping times.
-And make sure to get your shipment insured and write down a tracking number!
+Be sure to get your shipment insured and write down a tracking number!

 Your third, probably cheapest option is to pack a squashy, foldable bag that takes up little room in your suitcase.
 A soft duffel or zippered tote bag will work.
 If you end up with a mass of bulky souvenirs, you can unfold the extra bag and check it at the airport.
 Although you may end up paying a checked-bag fee for an extra piece of luggage, this might be a more economical way to cart your souvenirs home than paying for international shipping, which is not cheap.
 Wrap some T-shirts or sweaters around any breakable items.

-As you are pulling up to the airport, it hits you like a ton of bricks: you've forgotten your cell phone charger, raincoat, guidebook, wallet or some other item that you need or want to use on your trip.
+As you're pulling up to the airport, it hits you: You've forgotten your cell phone charger, raincoat, guidebook, wallet or some other item that you need or want to use on your trip.
 Don't panic.
 Have you forgotten an item of clothing or an electronic device?
 It's time to think positive and maybe even treat yourself to something new at an airport shop if you're feeling upset.
 Or be brave and go on without your favorite possession.
 (You may even be better off finally breaking your smartphone addiction!)